 Despite job cuts in the banking sector during the recession, the future looks positive for the professional services, with finance and accountancy leading the recovery.

-Around four in ten financial services jobs are in London and the South East of England.
-Although London as a global finance centre dominates, other cities such as Edinburgh, Glasgow, Leeds and Manchester have flourishing financial centres.
+Although London dominates as a global finance centre, other cities such as Edinburgh, Glasgow, Leeds and Manchester have flourishing financial centres.

 On 1 April 2013, the government established the Prudential Regulation Authority which is responsible for the supervision of more than 1,700 firms, including banks, building societies, and credit unions.
 The aim is to reduce the likelihood of failure and ensure a healthy and successful economy for the future.